No room for vaccine nationalism, developed countries need to share technology: FM | Business

 Modi had also discussed India's initiative at the WTO for a relaxation in the norms of the agreement on TRIPS to ensure quick and affordable access to vaccines and medicines for developing countries.

-Noting that India being a pharmaceutical hub, Sitharaman on Monday said, ''we have readily and generously extended help for the global community earlier this year and we can see that gesture being returned as a favour now.''
+On Monday, Sitharaman said that India being a pharmaceutical hub, ''we have readily and generously extended help for the global community earlier this year and we can see that gesture being returned as a favour now.''
 She thanked the global community for expressing solidarity with India at this time, when the country is in the grip of the second COVID wave.

+Sitharaman also expressed her appreciation and gratitude for India's frontline workers determinedly fighting the COVID pandemic.

 They have given vaccines at an affordable price for the government to distribute it freely for all citizens, she added.